 The Submission ProcessThe submission process for the Princess Royal Training Awards consists of an online application and a validation visit from an Assessor.

-Once your written application has been submitted, our Assessors will shortlist organisations who will be selected to undertake a virtual assessment visit.
+Once your written application has been submitted, our Assessors will shortlist organisations who will be selected to undertake a virtual visit.

 What does the online application involve?

-The online application is made up of two sections:
+The online application is made up of several sections: